Software-Development-Guidelines/wordpress-assets/readme/README.md

 plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
 Arbitrary sections will be shown below the built-in sections outlined above.

+## Credits

+Here's a link to [Plugin Boilerplate](http://wppb.io/ Uses the WordPress Plugin Boilerplate)

-Here's a link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].
+Here's a link to [WordPress](http://wordpress.org/ "Your favorite software")

-Titles are optional, naturally.
+Here's a link to [PressBooks](https://pressbooks.org/get-involved/ "Your favorite ebook platform")

+and one to [Markdown's Syntax Documentation][markdown syntax].

 [markdown syntax]: http://daringfireball.net/projects/markdown/syntax
             "Markdown is what the parser uses to process much of the readme file"